kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/content/109-javascript-functions/106-built-in-functions.md

 - A JavaScript **method** is a property containing a **function definition** .
 In other words, when the data stored on an object is a function we call that a method.
 - To differentiate between properties and methods, we can think of it this way: **A property is what an object has, while a method is what an object does.**
 - Since JavaScript methods are actions that can be performed on objects, we first need to have objects to start with.
-There are several objects built into JavaScript which we can use.
+There are several objects built into JavaScript that we can use.

 Visit the following resources to learn more: